Over 50 IPS officers transferred in Maharashtra | Law-Order

 Over 50 IPS officers transferred in Maharashtra

-The Maharashtra government on Thursday transferred over 50 IPS officers, including the home department's principal secretary (special) Amitabh Gupta.
-Gupta will be the new police commissioner of Pune.
+The Maharashtra government has transferred over 50 IPS officers, including the home department's principal secretary (special) Amitabh Gupta.
+Gupta will be the new police commissioner of Pune, according to a government order issued on Thursday evening.

-The Maharashtra government order on Thursday evening said that 41 officers have been allotted new postings, while the remaining officials have not yet been given new postings.
-Incumbent Pune police commissioner K Venkatesham has been transferred as additional director general of police (Special Campaign), while Deputy Commissioner of Police (Anti-Narcotics Cell) Shivdeep Lande has been promoted as Deputy Inspector General of Anti Terrorism Squad in Mumbai.
+The Maharashtra government order said that 41 officers have been allotted new assignments, while the remaining bureaucrats have not yet been given fresh postings.
+Incumbent Pune police commissioner K Venkatesham has been transferred as additional director general of police (Special Campaign), while Deputy Commissioner of Police (Anti-Narcotics Cell) Shivdeep Lande has been promoted as Deputy Inspector General of Anti-Terrorism Squad in Mumbai.

 ALSO READ